Skip to content

 Egypt flagEgypt

-Tipping is expected.
-Leave 10-15% in restaurants; service charge on bill may not reach staff.
+Tipping is expected in Egypt.
+In restaurants, 10-15% is common, and service charge on the bill may not go directly to staff.

 Tipping expected